 The team members began this project in Grenoble, France, where they worked with Dr. Jennifer Mass, head of conservation science at the Winterthur Museum, in Delaware.
 "Jennifer is the leader of an international project looking at cadmium sulfide degradation," said Uffelman.

 In Grenoble, the students analyzed samples taken from paintings by Henri Matisse, James Ensor and Adriaen Coorte.
 They worked in the European Synchrotron Radiation Facility (ESRF), a ring-shaped building that can accelerate electrons almost to the speed of light, a process that produces intense X-rays.

-"The quality of the X-rays that are generated [is such] that you can look at a few atoms at a time as opposed to looking at hundreds of atoms at a time," said Florescu.
+"The quality of the X-rays that are generated that you can look at a few atoms at a time as opposed to looking at hundreds of atoms at a time," said Florescu.
 From these X-rays, art conservators and art conservation scientists can learn helpful details about the elements in the paint's pigment.

 The team thrilled at working collaboratively inside the synchrotron.
 "There were so many different types of scientists working together.
 There were the conservation scientists.
 The chemists.
 The beamline scientists.
 Physicists," said Lindsay Burns, a biochemistry major.
 "There was just everyone collaborating together, and that's not something you see at a lab during the school year."

 Their next stop was the Munch Museum in Oslo, Norway, home of the 1910 version of "The Scream."
 One of four versions Munch painted, it was stolen in 2004 but recovered two years later.